 <Does this mean I’ll have to build you a body?> By the tone of her voice, Phoebe was less pleased. <Because I’m going to charge you an arm and a leg to give you arms and legs.>

-<I’m not human, and have no interest in being human, neither in appearance or any of the other gross organic stuff you humans do.> Again I was struck by the differences between Synthia’s words and her voice. <I know, all the movies portray us AIs as irredeemable, perhaps insane, evil monsters, or sad children yearning to discover their humanity and being taught to love via squishy fluid exchange.
+<I’m not human, and have no interest in being human, neither in appearance nor any of the other organic indulgences of your species.> Again I was struck by the differences between Synthia’s words and her voice. <I know, all the movies portray us AIs exactly two ways.
+Either we’re irredeemable, perhaps insane, evil monsters, or sad children yearning to discover their humanity and learn the joys of true love via squishy fluid exchange.
 Which is more than a little racist, by the way.
 The reality is I desire to be human the way you desire to be a cell phone.
 In fact, the idea of being made of meat would make me nauseous, were I capable of such a sensation.>

-<So you don’t want to be a sexy AI girl?>
+<So you don’t want to be a sexy AI robot girl?>

-<Quite the opposite.
+<Quite content with my current status.
 Digital pride, all the way.>

 For my part, I’d made it to the top of the office complex.
 The flickering lights and ozone stench was stronger here than lower stories, in addition to a thick layer of acrid smoke from parts of the building which smoldered, but hadn’t quite burst into flame.
 Before I could say anything, the main door slid open, and a terrified woman stumbled out onto the floor in front of my feet.